hsorby/mapclient-docs/MAP-feature-demonstration.rst

 Annotation Tool
 ---------------

+[Note: The annotation tool is currently under development, this tool in it's current form as documented here does not integrate well with the latest version of PMR.
+This version of the annotation tool has been marked as deprecated]

 The Annotation tool is a very simple tool to help a user annotate the Workflow itself and the Step data directories that are linked to PMR.
 At this stage there is a limited vocabulary that the Annotation tool knows about, but this is intended to be extended in coming releases.
 The vocabulary that the annotation is aware of is available in the three combo-boxes near the top of the dialog.